Return to > Information security and privacy

 Since 1992, the OECD has been developing policy analysis and recommendations for governments and other stakeholders to better address security challenges in the digital environment from an economic and social perspective.

-October 2015: Digital security risk should be treated like an economic rather than a technical issue, and should be part of an organisation’s overall risk management and decision-making, according to a new OECD Recommendation to member countries.
+Digital security risk should be treated like an economic rather than a technical issue, and should be part of an organisation’s overall risk management and decision-making, according to a this October 2015 OECD Recommendation to member countries.

 Malware and botnets pose a serious threat to the Internet economy and to national security.
 The OECD has analysed this phenomenon as well as policies to address it, including the role of Internet Service Providers (ISPs) [More].

 In 1997, the OECD adopted the Guidelines for Cryptography Policy to promote the use of cryptography without unduly jeopardising public safety, law enforcement and national security [More].

 This work is carried out by the OECD Working Party for Security and Privacy in the Digital Economy (SPDE) for the Committee for Digital Economy Policy (CDEP).